JFrog CLI Control Manager

 Teams ship faster when the right binary runs, behaves as expected, and is measurable:

-• Kill manual hacks: no symlink juggling or PATH guesswork.
+• End manual workarounds: no symlink juggling or PATH guesswork.
 The jf shim always points to the active build.

 • Seamless switching: jfcm install <version> then jfcm use <version | alias | latest>